Consumer medicine information

 Seasonal allergic rhinitis (also known as hay fever) is an allergic response often caused by airborne pollens from trees, grasses, and weeds.
 The daytime and night-time symptoms of seasonal allergic rhinitis typically may include: stuffy, runny, itchy nose; sneezing; watery, swollen, red, itchy eyes.

-• you have an allergy to SINGULAIR or any of the ingredients listed at the end of this leaflet
+• you are allergic to montelukast, or any of the ingredients listed at the end of this leaflet.

 SINGULAIR has not been studied in pregnant women.